Drakkar-Software/OctoBot/docs/source/pages/Exchanges.rst

 If you want use any exchange that is available `here <https://github.com/ccxt/ccxt/wiki/Exchange-Markets>`_\ , the REST interface should work but **it's at your own risk** since we did not test it yet.

-For simulable only exchanges, see the "Simulated exchange" section below.
+For simulated only exchanges, see the "Simulated exchange" section below.

 Simulated exchange
 ------------------

-To use the Simulated exchange feature of the Octobot, you have to specifiy a `\ *trader simulator* <https://github.com/Drakkar-Software/OctoBot/wiki/Simulator>`_ configuration.
+To use the Simulated exchange feature of the Octobot, you have to specifiy a `\ trader simulator <Simulator.html>`_ configuration.
 To use an exchange in simulation only, you also have to specify its configuration as described above.
 For most exchanges,  API credentials are not required in simulation mode, adding the exchange with default values is enough.